rafaelcastellar/coronavirus/analysis/README_SP_EN.md

 The tranmission level shown in this map is defined from the moving average of the last 7 days of each city's cumulative cases.
 <img src="maps/saoPauloMapCases.png" width="80%"  />

-These analysis are related to state of San Paulo Convid19 pandemic data up to **2020-04-29**.
+These analysis are related to state of San Paulo Convid19 pandemic data up to **2020-05-01**.

-As there are too many cities to have their data plotted together, were selected the 5 deadliest:['osasco' 'guarulhos' 'sao bernardo do campo' 'santos' 'santa gertrudes'
+As there are too many cities to have their data plotted together, were selected the 5 deadliest:['osasco' 'guarulhos' 'sao bernardo do campo' 'santo andre'
- 'lucelia' 'rio claro'].
+ 'santa gertrudes' 'lucelia' 'rio claro'].

 ***Tip**: you can yourself select in this notebook which states you prefer to compare.*